-Buying an RV can seem overwhelming!
-Although it’s a fun purchase and you have a lot to look forward to once you own one, it’s also an expensive purchase.
+Buying an RV can seem overwhelming.
 You’ll want to do some research before you make your final decision so you can be sure you have the right motorhome for you and the lifestyle you want.
-One important part of that research will be to make sure you have an RV inspection before you purchase your vehicle.
+One important part of that research will be to make sure you have an RV inspection before you purchase an RV.

 Types of RV Inspections

-A pre-purchase inspection is one of the most expensive RV inspections to get.
+A pre-purchase inspection is the most expensive RV inspection option.
 This is because you’ll want to go over the entire RV to be sure you know what you’re getting, and that nothing is broken or missing.
 You can choose to inspect just the mechanics of your RV, or you can have a full interior and exterior inspection.

 - The condition of the exterior body, including the underbody – are there scratches in the paint?
 Dents?
 Rust?